Snap! Attack: The Best of Snap!: Background

-In 1996, and following the release of three studio albums, Snap! officially disbanded and released a greatest hits compilation called Snap!
+In 1996, following the release of three studio albums, Snap! officially disbanded and released a greatest hits compilation called Snap!
 Attack: The Best of Snap!.

-New versions of their hits "The Power" and "Rhythm Is a Dancer" were released as singles and both charted in Sweden at No.40 and No.58.
+New versions of their hits "The Power" and "Rhythm Is a Dancer" were released as singles and both charted in Sweden at No. 40 and No. 58.
 However, these were not included on the track listing of the album.